mitchell-lang/docs/mitchell_lib_doc.md

 ##### Methods

 - Skipgram.
 A Skipgram instance has type `Skipgram.t`
     + `t make(mlmatrix embed, mlmatrix w)`.
-Make a Skipgram nerual network by two matrices: embeding matrix and weighted output matrix.
+Make a Skipgram neural network by two matrices: embedding matrix and weighted output matrix.
     + `t init(int paragraphNum, int vocabNum, int embedingLength) -> t`.
-Make a Skipgram nerual network by the size of embeding matrix and weighted output matrix.
-Embeding matrix has size: `paragraphNum` x `embedingLength`, which means each paragraph is embeded to a vector with length `embedingLength`.
-Output matrix has size: `vocabNum` x `embedingLength`, which means for each given word, the skipgram will try to find the probility it appears in a paragraph.
+Make a Skipgram neural network by the size of embedding matrix and weighted output matrix.
+Embedding matrix has size: `paragraphNum` x `embedingLength`, which means each paragraph is embedded to a vector with length `embedingLength`.
+Output matrix has size: `vocabNum` x `embedingLength`, which means for each given word, the skipgram will try to find the probability it appears in a paragraph.
     + `real train(t sg, (int, (int list), (int list)) data, real learningRate)`.
 Forward and backward.
-The second argument is input data which is a tuple: first element is the sampling word, the second element is a list contains the words in its context(appears near it in document), the third element is a list contains negtive sampling, which is the words do not in its context.
+The second argument is input data which is a tuple: first element is the sampling word, the second element is a list contains the words in its context(appears near it in document), the third element is a list contains negative sampling, which is the words do not in its context.
 The return result is the error.
 The skipgram will updates itself after each forward.

 #### rnn

-Recurrent nerual network.
+Recurrent neural network.

 ##### Dependencies